danielemery/leben-in-deutschland-test-practice/README.md

 The result of the scraper are stored in the `data/` directory with the naming convention: `${State}_BEFORE_OCR`, this saves scraping each time and also protects against changes in the website structure.

+## OCR

+An OCR (Optical Character Recognition) step is included to convert the scraped images into text.

+Details on how to run the OCR can be found in the `ocr/README.md` file.

 ## Docker

 This project includes a Dockerfile for building and deploying the application in a production-ready environment.